Effective as of 22 February 2023

 - requires parental consent to process their personal data

 We do not knowingly collect or use personal data from children under the applicable Age Limit.
-If you're under the Age Limit, please do not use the Spotify Service, and do not provide any personal data to us.
+If you're under the Age Limit, do not use the Spotify Service, and do not provide any personal data to us.
 Instead, we recommend using a Spotify Kids account.

-If you're a parent of a child under the Age Limit and become aware that your child has provided personal data to Spotify, please contact us.
+If you're a parent of a child under the Age Limit and become aware that your child has provided personal data to Spotify, contact us.